VanshDeshwal/notes/Rough work.md

 **Experiment 2 – Detection of Unknown Malicious Families:**
 The model was trained in a leave-one-out manner, excluding one malware family at a time and testing on it, with general families (General Malware, Emerging Threats) removed.
 Random Forest achieved very high accuracy in detecting most new families (AUC ≈ 0.98), except Conficker (AUC 0.77).
 Naïve Bayes performed well in most cases but struggled with complex families like APT1 and Xpaj.

+A. Malware families
+1) Family classification
+After applying the **Correlation Feature Selection (CFS)** algorithm to the dataset, the original 927 features were reduced to **12 key features**.
+These span multiple network layers, protocols, and observation resolutions, ensuring broad coverage of different aspects of traffic behavior.

+**1. Session-Level Features (TCP)**

+- **Number of packets with RST flag**

+- **Number of packets sent by client with ACK flag**

+- **Ratio of destination ports to sessions**

+**2. Flow-Level Features**

+- **HTTP:** Median inter-arrival time

+- **DNS:**

+    - Query name Alexa 1M Rank

+    - Count of DNS response address records

+    - Count of DNS response answer records

+    - Count of DNS response authoritative records

+**3. Conversation Window-Level Features**

+- **TCP:**

+    - Number of duplicate ACKs

+    - Number of keep-alive packets

+- **DNS:**

+    - Ratio of sessions to good DNS responses

+- **General:**

+    - Number of flows

+These features collectively cover **behavioral indicators across TCP, HTTP, and DNS** at different granularities, forming the foundation of the detection and classification process.

+2) Detection of unknown malicious families:**
+The model was trained in a leave-one-out manner, excluding one malware family at a time and testing on it, with general families (General Malware, Emerging Threats) removed.
+Random Forest achieved very high accuracy in detecting most new families (AUC ≈ 0.98), except Conficker (AUC 0.77).
+Naïve Bayes performed well in most cases but struggled with complex families like APT1 and Xpaj.

+B. Effect of environments
+1) Network environment robustness:
+Using data from five diverse environments, we trained on all but one and tested on the excluded one.
+Accuracy was high when classifying sandbox environments trained on other sandboxes but dropped (AUC ≈ 0.7) for real network traffic trained on sandbox data.
+The method is more robust between similar environments, and transfer learning or separate training could improve performance across dissimilar environments.

+2) Real Network Traffic Experiment

+This experiment used only real network traffic, split chronologically to train on earlier data and test on later captures.
+The dataset contained 2,693 malicious instances from four families and 10,000 randomly selected benign instances.
+This setup tested performance under realistic, noisy network conditions.

+C. Chronological experiments
+1) Four Weeks Foresight:

+The model was trained on traffic up to a given week and tested on the following 4 weeks, with CFS selecting features for each split.
+Random Forest achieved stable, high performance (average AUC = 0.966) and detected most malware up to four weeks before relevant rules were deployed.
+Performance dips occurred when new malware behaved very differently from previous samples.
+Naïve Bayes and J48 underperformed due to overfitting.

+2) Global Foresight

+Extending the previous setup, the model was tested on all future data.
+Accuracy decreased over time due to malware evolution but remained strong—AUC ≥ 0.9 even for threats 3.5 years later, and above 0.95 within one year—showing the method’s ability to detect threats well in advance.

+D Robustness of Features

+Across experiments, only 204 of 927 features were ever selected, with an average of 27 per weekly model.
+Many were used for over 100 weeks, showing a small stable set can be effective long-term.
+Cross-environment testing showed that global feature sets often matched or outperformed environment-specific sets (except for Naïve Bayes), proving global features can work across different environments.